zar67/cctp-devlog/_posts/2021-09-22-game-based-learning-research.markdown

 - Research game based learning

 ### Summary
 After some initial research I have begun looking into game based learning which is a more suitable terminology to use for the project I want to create.
+I have found useful information regarding the effectiveness of Game Based Learning as well as tips and techniques for implementing Game Based Learning.

-I have started creating a mind map of ideas and thoughts about possible topics and game styles.
+I have also started creating a mind map of ideas and thoughts about possible topics I could base my game upon as well as potential game genres would suit the project.

 ### Next Steps
 - Setup first supervisor meeting with Lloyd